wolfSSL/wolfBoot/docs/Signing.md

 file is in this format.

   * `--no-sign` Disable secure boot signature verification.
-No signature verification is performed in the bootloader, and the KEY.DER argument is ignored.
+No signature verification is performed in the bootloader, and the KEY.DER argument should not be supplied.

 #### Hash digest options